dariuszseweryn/RxAndroidBle/README.md

 ```

 #### Auto connect
+After https://developer.android.com/reference/android/bluetooth/BluetoothDevice.html#connectGatt(android.content.Context, boolean, android.bluetooth.BluetoothGattCallback):
+autoConnect	boolean: Whether to directly connect to the remote device (false) or to automatically connect as soon as the remote device becomes available (true).

 Auto connect concept may be misleading at first glance.
-Without the autoconnect flag the connection will end up with an error if a BLE device is not advertising when the `RxBleDevice#establishConnection` method is called.
+With the autoconnect flag set to false the connection will end up with an error if a BLE device is not advertising when the `RxBleDevice#establishConnection` method is called.
 From platform to platform timeout after which the error is emitted differs, but in general it is rather tens of seconds than single seconds.

-Setting the auto connect flag allows you to wait until the BLE device becomes discoverable.
-The `RxBleConnection` instance won't be emited until the connection is fully set up.
-It also handles acquiring wakelockes, so it's safe to assume that your Android device will be woken up after the connection has been established.
+Setting the auto connect flag to true allows you to wait until the BLE device becomes discoverable.
+The `RxBleConnection` instance won't be emitted until the connection is fully set up.
+From experience it also handles acquiring wake locks, so it's safe to assume that your Android device will be woken up after the connection has been established - but it is not a documented feature and may change in the future system releases.

-Be careful not to overuse the autoconnect flag.
+Be careful not to overuse the autoConnect flag.
 On the other side it has negative impact on the connection initialization speed.
-Scanning window and interval is lowered as it is optimized for background use and depending on Bluetooth parameters it may take more time to establish the connection.
+Scanning window and interval is lowered as it is optimized for background use and depending on Bluetooth parameters it may (and usually do) take more time to establish the connection.

 ### Read / write operations
 #### Read